spiralWhat is radiation and

 fundamental forces | radiation | atomic decay | light | atoms | a spectrum | ecology

-Two centuries later radiation was discovered and radiation can be thought of as weaving waves engendering the fabric of the universe because light is a very small slice of the electromagnetic spectrum of radiation.
+Two centuries after Huygens argued with Newton over the characteristics of light, In 1896 radiation was discovered by Henri Becquerel and explained in greater detail by Marie and Pierre Curie.
+[1] Knowing what was subsequently discovered, radiation can be thought of as weaving waves engendering the fabric of the universe because radiation is a very general form of electromagnetic waves and light is just a very small slice or sub-set of this extensive electromagnetic spectrum of radiation.

 light